Favourj-bit/FBG_Datathon_submission/README.md

 ### Overview

 The Data Engineering ETL (Extract, Transform, Load) process for the agricultural monitoring system was designed to convert raw sensor data into structured fact and dimension tables within our Snowflake data warehouse.
 This transformation aimed to generate organized and actionable information.
 The ETL process consisted of three key stages: Data Ingestion, Data Transformation (including Data Cleaning), and Data Loading into Facts and Dimension Tables.
+The files used for the Data Engineering task is location in the `de_task` folder.

 ### Data Ingestion